sprakhil/OCRQuest/README.md

 Setup virtual environment using "python -m venv ocr-env" and activated using "ocr-env\Scripts\activate"

+## How can we run locally
+Implement ocr and gradio(for user interface) in a python file(here I have app.py) save file and run it.
+We can run file using terminal by "python app.py" command.
+Gradio will launch the application and provide a local URL where we can test it in our browser.

+## Deployment Process
+- I have deployed this application on Hugging Face Spaces.
+- To deploy on Hugging Face Spaces:
+- 1.Create a repository on Hugging Face under the Spaces tab.
+- 2.Add app.py file and requirements.txt file that lists all dependencies
+- 3.Push the repository to Hugging Face, and it will automatically deploy the application.

 ## Features
 - Upload an image in JPEG, PNG, or other common formats.
 - Extract text from the uploaded image using EasyOCR.